 Common blood tests used by veterinarians

 Red blood cells are used to determine a number of factors.
 The packed red blood cell count can detect a condition called polycythemia.
 A high count indicates dehydration, while a low count can be an indicator of anemia.
 The hemoglobin concentration test measures the oxygen-carrying capacity of your pet's blood, and the red blood cell count can tell your vet how well your pet's body is functioning.
 Testing the white blood cells is equally useful.
 A high white blood cell count is indicative of infection, whereas a low white blood cell count can mean a weakened immune system.

 Benefits of in-house diagnostics and bloodwork

 When your pet is sick, you don't want to wait days to get the results of blood tests and start his or her treatment.
-Neither do you want to drive all around McAllen from the vet's office to the lab and back.
+Time can be critical when treating certain conditions.
 Our in-house diagnostic lab decreases the time and energy necessary to get your pet the blood tests he or she needs.
-Plus, you'll get the results much more quickly than if you use an outside lab.
-We also believe it's easier for your pet to only deal with one technician and one visit than to have him or her visit two separate facilities.
+Our in-house laboratory will help us diagnose your pet faster and start appropriate treatments sooner than when using an outside or reference laboratory.

 Having a sick pet can be a scary thing.
 After all, they are part of the family.
 Animal Medical Center of McAllen, LLC wants to ease some of your anxiety and get your pet on the road to wellness quickly.
 That's why we've invested in an in-house diagnostic lab.
 Call us today at (956) 683-7387 to learn more about our in-house testing lab or to make an appointment for your pet.